Saluki 101: A Brief Introduction to the Breed

 Salukis attach deeply to one person or family.
 Most avoid public displays of affection, but are funny, loving and snuggly in private.
 Their gentle nature makes then outstanding therapy dogs.

+Average lifespan is 12 or 13 years; many live to their mid-teens.
 As with other large dogs, hemangiosarcoma and dilated cardiomyopathy sometimes occur.
+Older dogs often succumb to mitral valve insufficiency.
 Salukis should be prone to bloat, but it's almost unheard of.
 Eye problems are even rarer (some sources list PRA as present, but that's based on an erroneous report of a single dog in the 70s).
 According to one source, salukis have the highest incidence of extreme overbite ("parrot mouth") of any breed, but it's still rare.
 Black hair follicular dysplasia is seen, but rarely.
-Average lifespan is 12 or 13 years; many live to their mid-teens.
+Ceroid lipofuscinosis has been reported but is very rare.
+Deafness has been reported, but again, is rare, and does not seem to be pigment related.
+Breeders in Europe seem more concerned with autoimmune problems and hypothyroidism compared to breeders in America, where we do not consider them a problem.
+Lung torsion occurs in sighthounds more than in other breeds, and has been reported in salukis, but again is rare.
+Epilepsy has been reported but is not common.
+Hip dysplasia is almost unheard of, but has been reported.
+We are not a CHIC breed.

 Salukis aren't hop-to-it obedience dogs, but they'll be the first in the class to learn the stay.
 The key to success in the obedience ring is to keep it challenging, keep it fast, keep it fun---and don't practice!
 Six salukis have earned the UD title; none has come close to an OTCH!